Healthy Homes Assessment Hataitai

 • Are there enough drainage and the draught is stopped?

-The repercussions of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy solutions ruling could be significant for property owners and landlords.
-For expert guidance, contact us today to book your rental property house assessment.
+The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy solutions ruling can have a significant impact for property managers and landlords.
+For specialist advice get in touch now and schedule your rental properties house evaluation.

 home assessments for rental properties